Fit as a Mama Bear

 If opting for a sugar-free frosting, add in one teaspoon of vanilla extract for flavor.

-Again, you could always add in a hint of powdered sugar but that’s up to you.
+Again, you could always add in a hint of powdered sugar to thicken it up but that’s up to you.

 If stored in the fridge it works really well to spread on baked goods but it is ever so slightly too hard to pipe.
 Letting it thaw at room temperature for 5-10 minutes will help.